Waring Problem for Matrices over Finite Fields: Proofs of the main theorems

-\begin{proof}[Proof of Theorem \ref{thm4}] The proof is the same as above, except that, based on \cite[Thm.
-12 or Cor.
-13]{Hen74} or on \cite[Thm.]{Lor87}, we write the block matrix $ $ in $J_{f,1}$ as a sum of two invertible matrices.
-Now, as $\gcd(k,6)=1$ and $|G_{2,2}|=6$, those two invertible matrices are $k$-th powers.
+\begin{proof} The proof is the same as above, except that, based on \cite[Theorem 12 or Corollary 13]{Hen74} or on \cite[Theorem]{Lor87}, we write the block matrix $ $ in $J_{f,1}$ as a sum of two invertible matrices.
+Now, as $\gcd(k,6)=1$ and $|G_{2,2}|=6$, those two invertible matrices are $k$th powers.
 Hence $Q=M_{n,q}$. \end{proof}

-\begin{remark} Each matrix in $M_{n,2}$ is the sum of an idempotent and of a unipotent matrix (see \cite[Thm.
-3]{BCDM13}) and based on this one easily gets a new proof of Theorem \ref{thm3}.
+\begin{remark} Each matrix in $M_{n,2}$ is the sum of an idempotent and of a unipotent matrix (see \cite[Theorem 3]{BCDM13}) and based on this one easily gets a new proof of Theorem \ref{thm3}.

-Similarly, if $d=1$ and $p$ is odd and does not divide $k$, then the identity $P=M_{n,q}$, which is a weaker form of Theorem \ref{thm2} (b), also follows easily from \cite[Thm.
-1]{Bre18}. \end{remark}
+Similarly, if $d=1$ and $p$ is odd and does not divide $k$, then the identity $P=M_{n,q}$, which is a weaker form of Theorem \ref{thm2} (b), also follows easily from \cite[Theorem 1]{Bre18}. \end{remark}